-The Commissioner's office is turning 10 and is inviting Year 4 students from all over WA to tell him what it is like being 10 years old and living in WA.
+The Commissioner's office is turning 10 and has invited Year 4 students from all over WA to tell him what it is like being 10 years old and living in WA.

-Professor Jane Burns is exploring how technology and social media can be used to improve mental health services for children and young people and strengthen their online resilience.
+Professor Jane Burns explored how technology and social media can be used to improve mental health services for children and young people and strengthen their online resilience.
 The 2016-17 report is now available.

 The Commissioner is consulting children and young people on what helps and prevents them from staying in school and enjoying their learning experience.